-By Karen McManus, A murder mystery with a breakfast club twist
+One of Us Is Lying by Karen McManus, A murder mystery with a breakfast club twist.

 In One of Us Is Lying, five high school students got sent into detention, and four of them come out alive.

 Simon is the creator of the school's gossip app, which he populates with everyone's secrets as well.
 When he dies, there's no shortage of people who could have held a grudge against him, but only four of them were in the room with him when it happened.

 The remaining four students -- Bronwyn the "Brain", Cooper the "Jock, Abby the "Princess", and Nate the "Rebel" -- will have to piece together what happened and, of course, which one of them is lying.

 In Part One, Simon Kelleher, a high school student and loner at Bayview High, dies under suspicious circumstances from allergic reaction in detention.
 Simon writes a gossip blog, and it's discovered that he was about to post incriminating information about four students in the room (Bronwyn Rojas, Nate Macauley, Cooper Clay and Addy Prentiss).
 They're also the four other students who were in detention, and they quickly become the prime suspects in Simon's death (known as the Bayview Four).

 In Part Two, Simon's unpublished post goes up on an anonymous Tumblr account, revealing its trove of secrets.
 (Addy cheated on her boyfriend Jake with his best friend, TJ Forester.
 Cooper, a baseball player, used drugs to improve his fastball.
 Nate is dealing drugs/painkillers.
 Bronwyn cheated by stealing tests to get an A in chemistry.)
 Bronwyn's sister Maeve hacks Simon's blog and starts to research him to get clues.